iamkingantman/Antiquina-Antonio-Sevilleno/README.md

 - Users can register and log in to the platform.
 - Browse the platform for products, add items to the cart or wishlist, and proceed to checkout.

-## Contributing

-Contributions are not accepted for this project.

-## License

-This project does not have a license.

 ## Contact Information